 Firstly, don’t despair.
 If you haven’t reached the reserve price, then maybe the vendor can be persuaded by your final bid.
 You might get a call the next day from the auctioneer.

 You could get lucky if the person with the winning bid can’t find the cash.
 As the second highest bidder, you might be offered the property.

 If you can stay to the end and talk with the auctioneer or call them the next day.
 They maybe able to help you.

 If you are the winning bidder, then you’ll be required to sign the contract and pay the deposit there and then.

 When the hammer falls, you will be bound by the terms and conditions of the sale and liable for the insurance of the property from that moment.

 So be ready to make the payment and complete any paperwork.

 Don’t lose heart

-Whether you place the winning bid or not, it might take you going to a few auctions to discover and buy an ideal property for you.
+Whether you place the winning bid or not, it might take you going to a few attempts to finally buy property at auction.
 Don’t lose heart, instead use the experience to your advantage!